 We can filter between different brands or remove all brands from the list.

-Filtering keywords allows us to bid on branded keywords and prevents us from showing our ads for non-branded keywords.
+Filtering keywords allows us to focus on bidding on branded keywords while preventing our ads from appearing for non-branded searches.

 You can also use the ‘Categories’ option.
 This allows advertisers to create ad groups based on search queries or specific types of products.